Ibrahim-Mokhtar/Talabat/README.md

 ## License

-This project was developed for educational purposes as part of a Backend Development Diploma.
+This project was developed as part of the Backend Development Diploma at Route Academy.

+The diploma focuses on building production-ready backend applications using modern technologies, software architecture patterns, and industry best practices.

 ---